Gruntfuggly/auto-align/README.md

 When auto align is enabled, the separators are dimmed to aid readability.
 Set this to false if you would prefer not to dim them.

+`autoAlign.collapseOnDisable`

+If set to true, the fields will all be collapsed (spaces trimmed) when auto align is disabled.
+The file can also be collapsed manually using the **'Auto Align: Format'** command if auto align is not enabled.

 ## Credits

 I shamelessly stole the alignment code from [dakara](https://marketplace.visualstudio.com/search?term=publisher%3A%22dakara%22&target=VSCode&category=All%20categories&sortBy=Relevance)'s [Transformer](https://marketplace.visualstudio.com/items?itemName=dakara.transformer) extension.